cypherpunk-academy/2064/en/040_2064_Fortunato.md

 Sigur looked at him perplexed.

-Lasse shouted: "Mr. Petterson," although the man didn't look a bit like "Petterson," much more like "Rodriguez."
+Lasse shouted: "Mr. Petrusson," although the man didn't look a bit like "Petrusson," much more like "Rodriguez."

 The man stopped, waited a moment, then turned to Lasse and approached him.
-He whispered, "Fortunato, not Petterson, not here."
+He whispered, "Fortunato, not Petrusson, not here."
 He looked at both of them wildly.
 "Come with me!
 We must go to a place where we can speak freely."
 In the parking lot in front of the courthouse, they got into a huge Toyota pickup, an older model, with bumps and scratches on all sides.